bolasson/startup/README.md

 - [ ] **Calls to third party endpoints** - I didn't have time to implement this.
 - [x] **Backend service endpoints** - Placeholders for login that stores the current user in the app context.
 Endpoints for game creation and joining.
 - [x] **Frontend calls service endpoints** - I did this using the fetch function.
-- [X] **Supports registration, login, logout, and restricted endpoint** - Supports registration, login, and logging out.
-Restriction is applied to the endpoints.
+- [X] **Supports registration, login, logout, and restricted endpoint** - Supports registration, login, and logging out.Restriction is applied to both the endpoints and the frontend.

 ## DB/Login deliverable